mtez/runestone/pip2/source/Dictionaries/Glossary.rst

     key
         A data item that is *mapped to* a value in a dictionary.
 Keys are used to look up values in a dictionary.
+        (ie. {'apples':3} 'apples' is considered a key)

     key-value pair
         One of the pairs of items in a dictionary.
 Values are looked up in a dictionary by key.
+        (ie. {'apples':3, 'oranges':5}  'apples':3 is one key-value pair and 'oranges':5 is the
+        other key value pair)
     mapping type
         A mapping type is a data type comprised of a collection of keys and associated values.
 Python's only built-in mapping type is the